System Prompts in the Claude Agent SDK

 1. Pass a string

-The most common approach.
-Write your instructions, pass them as a string:
+The most common pattern.
+Write your instructions, pass them directly:

 for await (const message of query(messages(), {